-- 7.27 Any further involvement from the public at the meetings of the Panel will be at the discretion of the Chairperson, including involvement in any debate and the asking of questions, without prior notice, during the debate on items on the agenda. - 7.28 Members of the public are entitled to record the meetings of the Panel using audio and visual recording equipment.
+- 7.26 Any further involvement from the public at the meetings of the Panel will be at the discretion of the Chairperson, including involvement in any debate and the asking of questions or making statements, without prior notice, during the debate on items on the agenda. - 7.27 Members of the public are entitled to record the meetings of the Panel using audio and visual recording equipment.
 If the Chairperson feels that the recording is obstructing, disturbing or disrupting the proceedings of the meeting, the recording must cease.